 The shrine Rei and her grandfather take care of has its real-life counterpart in the Azabu’s Hikawa Shrine (氷川神社).
 The kanji character for ice (氷) was replaced with the word for fire (火).
 Not only do they look alike, they also are pronounced exactly the same way: “hi” the name of the shrine remains the same.

 Thanks to Doni, I placed another corner of Tokyo in my mental map of historical trends, economic shifts, and enduring little neighbourhood charms.
 If you have an area you’ve photographed and want written up, feel free to message me any time. 🙂

-This Sailor Moon post is adapted from images posted on the blog Doni Has Wanderlust with the author’s permission.
+This Sailor Moon post is adapted from images posted on Doni’s blog with the author’s permission.